Updated on April 24, 2019

 Farmers tell their stories

 Don’t just take our word for it.
-Farmers explain what UTZ means to them:
+Farmers explain what the UTZ program means to them:

 Another Ivorian cocoa farmer commented on the benefits he noticed since the UTZ program was implemented on his farm: